Safe Chlorine Dioxide

 Chlorine Dioxide is powerful against a broad spectrum of infectious agents.
 It works fast.
 It is gentle on hands and healthy tissue.
 It works as an anti-inflammatory to speed healing and also a deep cleansing maintenance shampoo to prevent disease.
 When used as directed, the levels of chlorine dioxide used in the J-Kat products are safe and non-toxic.
 All chlorine dioxide products are NOT alike.

 Because chlorine dioxide is a gas, it historically has been virtually impossible to package or use in small-scale, topical applications.
 This 2-chamber technology system, first patented by Frontier Pharmaceutical, Inc. combines two component parts at the time of use.
 Chlorine dioxide (gas) is released into a solution or gel at a controlled concentration.
 The generation of chlorine dioxide is immediate, and the resulting product is a highly effective topical medication for wounds and skin lesions.
-Frontier now has a breakthrough single part system and has introduced new products, DioxiGuard 78 Spray, DioxiGuard 72 PLUS Spray, and DioxiGuard 86 Shampoo.
+Frontier has also created a single part system and uses it in the J-Kat products of DioxiGuard 78 Spray and DioxiGuard 72 PLUS Spray that kill ringworm in minutes.

 Many ask if chlorine dioxide is bleach.
 While it has chlorine in its name, its chemistry is very different from the corrosive chemistry of chlorine bleach.
-The primary differences are that J-Kat products have a non-toxic chlorine dioxide formula that is less caustic, safer, and gentler than bleach, and many other antiseptics and antimicrobials yet kills bacteria, fungus and viruses.
+The primary differences are that J-Kat products have a non-toxic chlorine dioxide formula that is less caustic, safer, and gentler than bleach, and many other antiseptics and antimicrobials, yet, kills bacteria, fungus and viruses.